 Purple - Just a Fairytail

-The most obvious choice to make the playground to stand out was to paint it.
+The most obvious choice to make the playground stand out was to paint it.
 Besides painting a ladder and rails, I wanted to come up with a cool mural for the climbing wall to look fabulous!
-After searching Pinterest for inspiration I found a lot of colorful designs, but it didn't speak to me.
+After searching Pinterest for inspiration I found a lot of colorful designs, but they didn't speak to me.
 And then I found this photo:

 After doing my research I discovered it belonged to super talented Racheal Jackson (her Instagram is @banyanbridges).
 I stocked her Instagram and decided to come up with my own design, inspired by her beautiful, outstanding murals!

 It's also inspired by Grimm's blocks pattern.
 I didn't have a sketch.
 I just knew that I wanted colors to tell a story by "flowing from one another and shades smoothly transforming".
 I didn't know how it will turn out and simply went with the flow.

 - First, I calculated equal squares and drew the outline.

 Each square is 7 inches.
 I went from the size of the boards (2x4s are actually 1.5x3.5, which if you add 2 of them creates a 7in Square).

 I traced with a pencil and outline for them and tried to draw on paper where I'll want to lines to be.